CONTROL POINTS & REVIEWS

 • Periodically tested

-• Defensible when challenged
+• Defensible under scrutiny

 PURPOSE